Chaos? Kumbaya? How the debt limit standoff might end

 This would be in line with the GOP’s effort to sync the budget debate with the debt limit, while also removing the immediate risk of a default.
 It’s the option government officials generally discuss in private with the most optimism.

-Still, House Minority Leader Hakeem Jeffries tried pour cold water on that idea in a Sunday interview with NBC News.
+Still, House Minority Leader Hakeem Jeffries tried to pour cold water on that idea in a Sunday interview with NBC News.

 “I don’t think the responsible thing to do is to kick the can down the road,” Jeffries said, even as he prioritized the importance of avoiding a default.